manas1803/SolidPrinciplesJS/README.md

   }
 }
 ```

-From the code we can see that its a basic class of BankAccount that have a method to calculate withdraw and deposit.
-Now suppose a new requirement comes that we have different `accountType` and for different accountType calculations are different.
-Lets change the code accordingly.
+Now we have a new requirement for another kind of bank account, and for this account there is some additional fees for withdrawing and depositing amount.Lets change the code accordingly.

 ```ts
 class BankAccount {